MHGoose/tutmod/README.md

 # tutmod
- Just following the Stellaris wiki modding tutorial
+ Just following the Stellaris wiki modding tutorial.
+Adds a custom civic called Semper Exploro + a custom icon for it, along with a custom event that replaces your empire's starting fleet with a science ship if the civic is selected.

 ## Credits
 - Stellaris Wiki Modding tutorial article: https://stellaris.paradoxwikis.com/Modding_tutorial